samit22/interesting-go/README.md

-# interesting-go
+# Interesting GO

-Interesting questions and challenges in go
+Will be adding interesting go challenges and behaviors

+## Behaviors

+- closures
+- map
+- pointers
+- loop with defer

+## Challenges